Amy Levy: Sexuality

 Levy remains a topic of discussion amongst scholars in terms of whether or not she is to be considered a Victorian Lesbian writer.
 She had sent several poems to her friend Violet Paget, also known as Vernon Lee, confessing her love.
 These poems include her famous works "To Vernon Lee" and "New Love, New Life."
 Both of these pieces express messages of unrequited love to another woman.
 Scholars continue to debate if these gestures were that of friendship or intense passion.

 Death

 Levy experienced episodes of major depression from an early age.
 In her later years, her depression worsened in connection to her distress surrounding her romantic relationships and her awareness of her growing deafness.
 On 9 September 1889, two months away from her 28th birthday, she died by suicide "at the residence of her parents ... [at] Endsleigh Gardens" by inhaling carbon monoxide.
 Oscar Wilde wrote an obituary for her in The Women's World in which he praised her gifts.
 The first Jewish woman to be cremated in England, her ashes were buried at Balls Pond Road Cemetery in London.

 Legacy

 In 1993, Melyvn New produced a compilation of Levy's works, published as The Complete Novels and Selected Writings of Amy Levy: 1861–1889.
+On November 13, 2025, University of Cambridge announced that they had acquired and unsealed Levy's personal archive, which includes letters, draft manuscripts, photographs and diary entries.
+The collection was previously owned by a private corporation.